pongpisit/cloudflare-workers-qbr-workshop/docs/04-r2-storage.md

 }
 ```

-### Add Upload HTML

-Add this HTML to your profile page (after the social links section):
+**Copy this HTML and add it after the social links section in your profile page:**

 ```html
 <div class="upload-section">